 Here’s a link to free website analysis and demonstration of attacks.

 If it isn’t broken, why fix it?
 Probably one of the primary reasons why most companies overlook application layer vulnerabilities is that these are difficult to fix.
 E-com and other competitive industries have to frequently make changes, where customer experience is their top priority.
 On the other hand, banking, insurance, and other finance companies aren’t too keen to change things as it involves complete planning and auditing.

 It is understandable that most companies won’t re-code the application until it’s really necessary, but security does not really need to suffer during the process.
 A WAF is actually the kind of solution that can help here.
 It can virtually patch vulnerabilities without trouble developers or website admins.

 Attacks on Layer 7 are definitely going to increase primarily because of its public-facing nature.
 We have already witness giants of the West falling to these breaches and it’s about time to raise the concerned bar before something major happens in the subcontinent.

-While enterprises should adopt application security for obvious reasons, a small and medium business cannot shy away from it either.
+While enterprises should adopt application security for obvious reasons, a small and medium businesses cannot shy away from it either.
 They have to begin at the basic level at least.
-But more importantly, our government websites that handle defense and other sensitive data should test and protect web applications as the cross country wars heat up at a global scale.
+But more importantly, our government websites that handle defense and other sensitive data should test and protect web applications as the cross-country wars heat up at a global scale.